-Once your first draft is ready, share it with your counselor or your friends.
+- Once your first draft is ready, share it with your counselor or friends.
 Or copy-paste it to the Essay Writing Mentor.

 Voila!
 Your college essay is ready.

-And if you get stuck or feel like you have any doubts we can help with, drop a comment or reach out to us.
+And if you get stuck or feel like you have any doubts, we can help with them, drop a comment or reach out to us.
 We’d be very happy to help!